How accurate is the Alpha-cat TLC method?

 The Thin Layer Cromatography method used by Alpha-cat is reliable and standardized within +/- 1,00% deviation.

-Therefore our kit has been commercialized worlwide, with an exponential growing interest.
-We are glad to hear that our test kits help so many people in their daily lives, whether it is for personal use as a patient, or for industrial use as manufacturer who integrates it for its internal quality control during the processing cycle of a cannabinoids based product.
+Therefore our kit has been commercialized worldwide, with an exponentially growing interest.
+We are glad to hear that our test kits help so many people in their daily lives, whether it is for personal use as a patient, or for industrial use as a manufacturer who integrates it for its internal quality control during the processing cycle of a cannabinoids based product.

 Comparative study between Thin Layer Chromatography and Gas Chromatography – Flame Ionization Detector (TLC VS GC-FID)